apterek/python_lesson_TMS/README.md

-repository for python exercise in school TeachMeSkills
+repository for python exercise in TeachMeSkills